Our Founder

 Manis immediately began sponsoring two boys to attend school.
 He then returned to Port-au-Prince to process what he had seen and to come up with a plan.

 The first thing Lemuel did was to send a team to build latrines.
-Manis then hired a pastor whom he sent to begin working with the people.
+Manis then hired a pastor to begin working with the people.

 Five years, two pastors, and one missionary later, the Plateau community was as a mess.
 The Haitian pastors had been driven away by strong vodouists in the area and the missionary had to leave suddenly.
 The result was a community in upheaval.

-Manis with a group of youth from the Plateau soon after his move there.
+Manis with a group of youth soon after his move to the Plateau.

-After a year of working on the Plateau, Manis saw things very differently.
-He realized the problem of centralization, and the result of overpopulated cities, was caused by the fact that no one gave any thought to the provinces —the extremely rural, out-of-the way places that make up most of Haiti’s land mass.
+After a year of working on the Plateau, however, Manis saw things very differently.
+He saw the problem of centralization and the resulting overpopulated cities, was caused by the fact that no one gave any thought to the provinces —the extremely rural, out-of-the way places that make up most of Haiti’s land mass.
 He realized that while most aid and attention was focused in the cities, he had an opportunity to start something in an uncompromised area with people who had not yet been spoiled by toxic charity.

-Finally, he realized that he had an opportunity to model for the next generation what can be done for Haiti when decentralization begins to happen, even on a minute level.
+Finally, he saw that he had an opportunity to model for the next generation what can be done for Haiti when decentralization begins to happen, even on a minute level.

 Today, we are so excited to be part of something that is not only changing lives but also changing the way people think and see their own country.